 Since 1911, WSRB has been supporting fire protection in Washington state.
-Today, we continue to produce fire protection data that helps insurance companies, insurance consumers and communities.
+Today, we continue to produce fire protection data that helps insurance companies, insurance consumers, and communities.

 This guide explains how we collect and produce data, what that data means, how it's used and how it helps.
 We provide an overview of our community evaluations and links to other articles, each focusing on a single topic in more depth.
 Note we only evaluate communities in Washington state.
-If you have questions related to community ratings in other states, learn more here.
+If you have questions about community ratings in other states, learn more here.

 During an evaluation, we collect a variety of information and use it to produce two types of data: Protection Class (PC) and Building Code Effectiveness Grading Schedule (BCEGS®) classifications.
 The PC data describes a community's fire-defense capabilities, and the BCEGS data describes its building code effectiveness and enforcement practices.